fatbobman/IsScrolling/README.md

             List {
                 ForEach(0..<100) { i in
                     CellView(index: i)
-                        .scrollSensor(.vertical) // Need to add sensor for each subview }
+                        .scrollSensor() // Need to add sensor for each subview }
             }
             .scrollStatusMonitor($isScrolling, monitorMode: .common)